Trump’s election attacks on Twitter spark new online calls for violence as rioters stormed the U.S. Capitol

 QAnon believers also shared images and video clips of Trump supporters smashing glass and storming the police surrounding the Capitol building.
 One well-known QAnon figure, a shirtless man known as the Q Shaman, could be seen in photos of the crowd inside the building after it had been breached.

-Elizabeth Dwoskin and Craig Timberg contributed reporting.
+Craig Timberg contributed reporting.